DISCOVER YOUR SPIRITUAL GIFTS

 Acts 15:22-35; 1 Corinthians 12:28; 2 Corinthians 12:12; Galatians 2:7-10; Ephesians 4:11-14

-The gift of craftmanship is the divine strength or ability to plan, build and work with your hands in constructions environments to accomplish multiple ministry applications.
+The gift of craftsmanship is the divine strength or ability to plan, build and work with your hands in construction environments to accomplish multiple ministry applications.

 Exodus 30:22, 31:3-11; 2 Chronicles 34:9-13; Acts 18: 2-3